Florida Residency for Tuition Purposes

 Reclassification

 A person who is classified as a nonresident for tuition purposes may become eligible for reclassification as a resident for tuition purposes if that person or, if that person is a dependent child, his or her parent presents clear and convincing documentation that supports permanent legal residency in this state for at least 12 consecutive months prior to the first day of classes of the term for which reclassification is sought rather than temporary residency for the purpose of pursuing an education.
 Students requesting reclassification must complete the Request for Residency Reclassification form and submit copies of all required documentation.
-Reclassification requires at least three documents from the lists on the Reclassification form.
+Reclassification requires at least two documents from the lists on the Reclassification form.
 Submissions should be made to the Enrollment Services office at the Panama City campus no later than the last day of drop/add for the semester in which you are seeking a residency reclassification.

 Residency Appeals